-CS 326 Operating SystemsCourse Website: http://cs326.cs.usfca.edu We have a class mailing list: cs326 Send messages to: cs326@cs.usfca.edu Lecture: HR 143 TR 12:45pm-2:30pm Lab: HR 530 W 4:45pm-6:25pm Final: Tuesday, December 11th at 12:30pm-2:30pm Course Objectives and TopicsOperating systems are essential to most modern computer systems, from very small computing devices such as cell phones and mp3 players to larger computers such as personal computers, workstations, clusters, and supercomputers.
+CS 326 Operating SystemsCourse Website: http://cs326.cs.usfca.edu Lecture: LS 307 TR 2:40-4:25pm Lab: LS 307 W 5:30pm-7:00pm Final: Thursday, December 14, 3:00pm-5:00pm Staff Teaching Assistants Siwadon Saosoong, ssaosoong@dons.usfca.edu Yiding Liu, yliu224@dons.usfca.edu Course Objectives and TopicsOperating systems are essential to most modern computer systems, from very small computing devices such as mobile phones and tablets to larger computers such as laptops, desktop computers, workstations, clusters, and supercomputers.
 An operating system has two fundamental tasks: to manage a computer's resources (i.e., CPU cycles, memory, disk, network interface, etc.) and to provide applications with an abstract interface to these resources so that they are (relatively) easy to use.
-In this course you will learn the fundamental principles of operating system implementation.
-You will learn how the principles are used in practice by writing system software and complete components of an operating system, including the system call interface, user processes, virtual memory, and a file system.
-We use the Pintos teaching operating system developed at Stanford University.
+In this course you will learn the fundamental principles of operating system design and implementation.
+You will learn how the principles are used in practice by writing system software and modifying components of an operating system, including the system call interface, user processes, virtual memory, and file systems.
+We are going to study and modify a small scale version of UNIX called xv6 developed at MIT.
 Learning Outcomes On completion of this course the student should be able to accomplish the following:

 Prerequisites